17-06-2023 Anxiety and wellbeing Resources

 A collection of top resources to do with your kids and help them manage their wellbeing here.

 The Child and Adolescent Mental Health Service (CAMHS)

-have a variety of useful resources which you can download from their website.
-These include specific guides and resources for dealing with Coronavirus anxieties and supporting our own and our children's mental health, for parents, younger and older children and young people.
+CAMHS have a variety of useful resources which you can download from their website.
+These include guides, apps and website links for parents, younger and older children and young people.

 Mental Health Support for young people

 Kooth is a web-based confidential support service available for young people which provides a safe and secure means of accessing mental health and wellbeing support.
 Kooth offers young people the opportunity to have a text-based conversation with a qualified counsellor, available 12 noon to 10 pm weekdays and 6 pm to 10 pm at weekends, on a drop-in basis.
 Young people can access regular booked online counselling sessions as needed.
 Outside hours young people can message the team and get support by the next day.